 Figure Out Whom You Have to Beat

-So in order to do a competitive analysis, you have to have a picture of who your competitors are.
+In order to perform a competitive analysis, you have to have a picture of who your competitors are.
 Once identified, place them into strategic groups based on how directly they’re competing for your target audience.

 While you usually don’t want to rule out any of your competition, when it comes to a competitive analysis, it’s best to focus on the group of organizations whom you’re competing with most directly — your direct competitors (obviously).